Do you post images on several different social media networks?

-Most mobile apps for social networks only work in portrait orientation which means the maximum size of the images are often limited by the narrow width of the device.
-So if you have two images where one image is very wide and the other is taller, the taller image will often appear larger on a mobile device because it’ll take up more pixel real estate.
+Most mobile apps for social networks only work in portrait orientation which means the maximum size of the images is often limited by the narrow width of the device.
+So if you have two images where one image is very wide and the other is taller, the taller image will often appear larger on a mobile device because it takes up more pixel real estate.

 Why pixel real estate is important.

-In my experience there is a correlation between engagement and image size.
+In my experience, there is a correlation between engagement and image size.
 The larger the image appears on screen (desktop or mobile) the more engagement (likes, comments, shares) the image will receive.
-Of course there are a bazillion variables that would have to be considered in order to claim definitively that the increase interactions is a direct result in the size of the image, but it does appear to be factor.
+Of course, there are a bazillion variables that would have to be considered in order to claim definitively that the increase interactions is a direct result of the size of the image, but it does appear to be a factor.